Jettcodey/TikTok-Downloader/README.md

 I will release an installer/zip folder with the program as soon as possible so that you no longer have to compile the code yourself.

-### Important: To make the download of all videos work, Google Chrome must be installed since I haven't had the chance to make the app use the system default browser yet, Sry Firefox users.
+### Important: To make the TikTok User download work, Google Chrome must be installed since I haven't had the chance to make the app use the system default browser yet, Sry Firefox users.

 <p align="right"><a href="#readme-top">Back to top</a></p>